Frequently Asked Questions about the state's proposed Occidental Land Purchase

 Q: Some have stated that the Wyoming public have not been adequately involved in this process, what about the promise of transparency?

 A: The Treasurer’s Office manages approximately $20 billion of investments.
-Should this purchase occur, this investment will be part of that portfolio and subject to publicly available reports issued by the Treasurer’s office.
-Should the SLIB eventually decide to purchase this property, It will provide for public involvement,as required by law.
+Prior to this purchase occurring, the investment would have been part of that portfolio and subject to publicly available reports issued by the Treasurer’s office.
+If the SLIB decided to purchase this property, it would have provided for public involvement, as required by law.

 In addition, to date, valuation estimates, potential bid amounts have been confidential so that Wyoming has a level playing field with the other potential bidders.
-The Governor, in various press conferences and through the veto letter sent to the legislature, has stated that once, and IF, the bid is accepted, he will have public meetings and provide an online process to receive comment from the public.
-In addition, the SLIB must approve the final deal and would do so in the full light of a public meeting.
+The Governor, in various press conferences and through the veto letter sent to the legislature, has stated that IF the bid was accepted, he would have held public meetings and provide an online process to receive comment from the public.
+In addition, the SLIB must approve any final deal and would have done so in the full light of a public meeting.

-Q: Why did the State enter into a contract with Barclays Bank that could cost the State millions of dollars?
+Q: Why did the State enter into a contract with Barclays Bank?

 A: The Governor sought the best advice and guidance available.
 Investment banks are used by sellers and potential buyers for projects of this magnitude.
 The Governor and his advisers received proposals from three investment banks.
 It was the opinion of the Governor’s advisers that Barclays had the resources and knowledge to provide the state with the most accurate and useful information.
 All three proposals contained similar fee proposals.
 Barclays referred to the assignment as Project Bison.

 While not on the same scale, most home or real estate purchasers and sellers rely upon the advice of a real estate agent.
 The concept is the same.
-Here, Barclays is using its significant resources to examine and value the assets located in one million surface acres and four million subsurface acres.
-The State of Wyoming would be foolish to pursue this opportunity without the assistance of such an adviser.
-In addition, the information provided by Barclays is vital to the determination of whether this is a prudent investment.
+Barclays was using its significant resources to examine and value the assets located in one million surface acres and four million subsurface acres.
+The State of Wyoming would have been foolish to pursue this opportunity without the assistance of such an adviser.
+In addition, the information provided by Barclays was vital to the determination of whether this was a prudent investment to consider.

-Similar to real estate agents, Barclays’ fee is partially based upon the eventual purchase price of the property.
-If there is no purchase, the majority of the fees are not paid.
-The Governor has consistently stated that if the purchase price is too high for this to be a prudent investment, no purchase will occur.
-Barclays does not set the purchase price– that is a decision between Occidental and the successful bidder.
-Should this purchase occur and meet the estimated economic projections, the transactional costs, including the investment bank fees, will be recouped in the near future.
+Similar to real estate agents, Barclays’ fee was partially based upon the eventual purchase price of the property.
+Since there is no purchase, the majority of the fees will not paid.
+The Governor has consistently stated that if the purchase price was too high for this to be a prudent investment, no purchase would occur.
+That is what happened.
+Barclays did not set the purchase price– that is a decision between Occidental and the successful bidder.

 Q: Doesn’t Barclays have investments in oil and gas and even Occidental?
 Isn’t this a conflict of interest?